KALISAINEZAJovith/-plsql-window-functions--Jovith---KALISA-INEZA-/README.md

 - NULLIF(x,0) prevents divide-by-zero in percentage calculations by returning NULL when denominator is 0.
 - Pattern: growth = (current - previous) / NULLIF(previous, 0)

-## Common troubleshooting notes

-- "#1305 TO_CHAR/TO_DATE does not exist": SQL originally written for Oracle; convert formatting/parsing functions to MySQL equivalents or use native date literals.
-- Window functions missing: requires MySQL 8.0+.
-Verify server version if functions fail.
-- Unexpected ranking gaps: choose DENSE_RANK vs RANK depending on whether gaps are acceptable.

-## Final notes

-This README is intentionally code-free and focused on conceptual clarity.
-If you want a short one-page cheat-sheet or a version with small code snippets for each concept, I can produce that as a separate file.

----

-If you want a final visual polish (PDF export, improved typography, or a printable cheat-sheet), tell me which format and I'll prepare it.